veltzer/demos-devops-terraform/exercises/intermediate/12/exercise.md

 # Exercise 10: Taints and Destroy Targets

 Taints are a good way to force replace a resource.
-Destroy targets give us a way to remove sinlge pieces of our infrastructure at a time
+Destroy targets give us a way to remove single pieces of our infrastructure at a time

 ## Taints